Long Beach Island

-Long Beach Island (colloquially known as LBI, The LBI Region or simply The Island) is a barrier island and summer colony along the Atlantic Ocean coast of Ocean County, New Jersey.
+Long Beach Island (colloquially known as LBI, The LBI Region, or simply The Island) is a barrier island and summer colony along the Atlantic Ocean coast of Ocean County, New Jersey, United States, on the Jersey Shore.
 Aligned north to south, the northern portion generally has more expensive low-density housing, whereas the southern portion possesses higher-density housing and considerable commercial development.
-Long Beach Island is 1-2 miles away from Mainland New Jersey.
+Long Beach Island is 1–2 miles away from Mainland New Jersey.
 The primary industries include tourism, fishing, and real estate.
 The only access point to the island by land is a single causeway.
+The island is the southernmost point of the New York Metropolitan Area.

 The island is home to about 10,000 people on a year-round basis.
 The population is distributed among six separate municipalities, the largest of which is Long Beach Township.
 However, the island's population swells significantly during the summer months and reaches about 100,000 people, including part-time residents and tourists, who are often referred to as "shoobies".
 The island's close-knit communities are largely affluent and contain vacation homes for wealthy individuals who reside elsewhere, primarily New Jersey as well as New York, Pennsylvania, and Connecticut.

 The island and its properties and economy are expected to be severely affected by sea level rise.
-By 2013, sea level had increased by 6 inches and is expected to rise at least another 6 inches by 2030.
+By 2013, sea level had increased by six inches and is expected to rise at least another six inches by 2030.
 Most projections suggest over a meter of sea level rise by 2100 and would require significant climate change adaptation to survive, making both property protection and an engineered retreat economically unattractive.